viperleed/viperleed/doc/content/parameters/phaseshiftmin.rst

 (0.01) (only first letter of flags is read, case-insensitive).
 Typical 0.001 to 0.1.

-LMAX may further be limited by the :ref:`LMAX<LMAX>` parameter, which can be used to define upper and lower bounds for acceptable LMAX, or also to fix LMAX to a specific value (in the latter case, PHASESHIFT_EPS is ignored).
+LMAX may further be limited by the :ref:`LMAX` parameter, which can be used to define upper and lower bounds for acceptable LMAX, or also to fix LMAX to a specific value (in the latter case, PHASESHIFT_EPS is ignored).
 By default, LMAX is allowed to vary between 6 and 18.